google/binexport/README.md

 ### Windows

-The preferred build environment is Windows 10 (64-bit Intel) using the Visual Studio 2019 compiler and the [Windows SDK for Windows 10](https://dev.windows.com/en-us/downloads/windows-10-sdk).
+The preferred build environment is Windows 10 (64-bit Intel) using the Visual Studio 2022 compiler and the [Windows SDK for Windows 10](https://dev.windows.com/en-us/downloads/windows-10-sdk).

 #### CMake

-Download and install the lastest stable CMake (3.20.1 at the time of writing) from its [download page](https://cmake.org/download/).
+Download and install the latest stable CMake (3.25.1 at the time of writing) from its [download page](https://cmake.org/download/).
 Make sure to select "Add CMake to the system PATH for all users".